Internal attributes

 .join(" ")Predicate methods

-Any internal attribute can be accessed as a predicate method.
+Access any internal attribute as a predicate method.

 # ...